Roberts536/public/study/clean-architecture/4-component-principles.md

 However components, unlike classes, can be partially abstract and partially concrete.
 We can measure the abstractness of a component as the percentage of its classes which are abstract classes or interfaces.

+#### Deviating from the SAP

-Deviating from the SAP leads to either the *Zone of Pain* or the *Zone of Uselessness*:
+Having an appropriate amount of abstractness for a component's stability is called being on the *Main Sequence*.
+Deviating from the main sequence leads to either the *Zone of Pain* or the *Zone of Uselessness*:

 * The *Zone of Pain* is for stable, concrete classes.
 You can't extend them because they are concrete, and they are hard to change because of their dependencies.
 A notorious example is database schemas.
 * The *Zone of Uselessness* is for abstract classes with no dependencies.

+The more volatile a component, the more important it is to keep it away from these zones.
+If a library is not volatile, it is less important.
+For example, the `String` library is very stable, but is not volatile, so it doesn't matter that it is concrete.

+Life is easier and simpler if components are either stable and abstract or unstable and concrete.
+Components that fall inbetween are more difficult to manage.

+The extent of deviation can be measured as D = |A + I - 1| where I is 1 minus the stability.
+A deviation of zero means that the component is on the main sequence.
+This metric allows us to programmatically analyse all the components in a system to see which are the worst offenders.
+You can also investigate which releases increased the deviation of a component the most.